Taxation of international executives

 However, it is possible to obtain tax relief for amounts invested in:

 They cannot create an additional tax refund (other than tax already paid at source).
-Therefore, it is important that an individual obtains advice before making their investment to ensure they can utilise the available reliefs effectively.
+Therefore, it is important that an individual obtains advice before making their investment to ensure they can utilize the available reliefs effectively.

-Remittances to invest in certain commercial businesses can also be made without incurring a tax charge via the Business Investment Relief (“BIR”).
+Remittances to invest in certain commercial businesses can also be made without incurring a tax charge via the Business Investment Relief (BIR).
 But care is required as the criteria are strict and there are anti-avoidance rules which can trip the unwary (albeit they have recently been relaxed slightly)

 To curtail what the Government views as an excessive use of tax reliefs, it introduced a limit on all uncapped income tax reliefs on 6 April 2013.
-For anyone seeking to claim more than GBP50,000 of reliefs, a cap is set of 25% of income (or GBP50,000, whichever is greater).
+For anyone seeking to claim more than GBP50,000 of reliefs, a cap is set of 25 percent of income (or GBP50,000, whichever is greater).
 Again, any individual wanting to obtain tax reliefs in excess of GBP50,000 should seek advice first.